Home

 Non-native Conifers

-Many of the conifers found in our cities and parks are non-natives introduced from other parts of the country or world.
-Here are some of the popular non-natives.
+Many of the conifers found in our cities and parks are non-natives, introduced from other parts of the country or from around the world.
+Look for them in local parks.
+You may see some in your neighborhood.
+You may even find one in your own yard.

 Norway SpruceNorway Spruce